gbmhunter/blog/content/pages/electronics/general/altium/altium-tricks-and-standards/_index.md

 As shown in the following image:

-{{< figure src="/images/2011/09/adding-special-component-links-to-a-component-in-altium.png" width="1139px" caption="Adding a special component link to the components datasheet in Altium." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/adding-special-component-links-to-a-component-in-altium.png" width="1139px" caption="Adding a special component link to the components datasheet in Altium."  >}}

 I would then be able to quickly go to the datasheet by right-clicking the component, navigating to the "References" sub-menu, and clicking "Datasheet".

-{{< figure src="/images/2011/09/quickly-going-to-a-datasheet-using-a-component-link-in-the-right-click-menu-in-altium.png" width="418px" caption="Quickly going to the component datasheet by using a component link parameter in Alitum." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/quickly-going-to-a-datasheet-using-a-component-link-in-the-right-click-menu-in-altium.png" width="418px" caption="Quickly going to the component datasheet by using a component link parameter in Alitum."  >}}